 It's natural to worry about how to pack your boots, just as you might not be sure how to pack a long down coat (hint: buy a packable style!).
 If you can, try to wear the boots during your actual journey to the destination.
 It may not be super comfortable to wear heavy snow boots on a plane, but you do have other options.

 Some people use their boots as storage.
-To take advantage of this packing technique, fill them with small items, like socks, charging cables and jewelry – basically anything that you would otherwise need to stash somewhere in your bag anyway.
+To take advantage of this packing technique, fill them with small items, like socks, charging cables, and jewelry – basically anything that you would otherwise need to stash somewhere in your bag anyway.
 Put the boots in a shoe bag and lay them on top of your folded clothes, then zip up your suitcase.
 That way, they're quick and easy to search if you get stopped in line.
 If you don't plan to fill them up, stick them at the bottom of the bag, especially if you don't plan to check your luggage and have to lug it through the airport and onto the plane.
 The heavier the item, the better you'll fare if you place it at the bottom.
 Stack lighter items on top for balance.
+Make sure as you pack your boots, you’re also putting them in plastic or shoe bags.
+You don’t want to get everything else in your suitcase dirty.
+It’s also key to pack clean and dry boots so you don’t end with a stinky muddy mess in your travel bags.